orxfun/orx-imp-vec/README.md

 let ref0 = &vec[0];
 vec.push(2);
-let value0 = *ref0;
+// let value0 = *ref0; // does not compile!
 ```

-Why does `push` invalidate the reference to the first element which is already pushed to the vector:
+Why does `push` invalidate the reference to the first element which is already pushed to the vector?
 * the vector has a capacity of 2; and hence, the push will lead to an expansion of the vector's capacity;
 * it is possible that the underlying data will be copied to another place in memory;
 * in this case `ref0` will be an invalid reference and dereferencing it would lead to UB.